Flowduino/LithiumPowered/README.md

 # Initial Development!
 Please be aware that this Library is currently in its initial development stages.
 It will function on the ESP32 just fine (tested and verified using PlatformIO for /examples/BasicDemo).
-The next release will include working support for the Arduino Uno and Nano R3 will be completed, tested, and submitted for 0.0.5.

 # LithiumPowered
 A (hopefully) Universal Library for Lithium-Powered Projects, designed to be available for both Arduino IDE and PlatformIO Projects.